Key Takeaways

 If you think you might be living with an eating disorder like anorexia, know that you’re not alone.
 While asking for help can be challenging, it’s one of the first and most important steps you can take in achieving lasting recovery.
 Remember, anorexia is a treatable condition, and you can heal your relationship with food and your body with the right support.

 When you need help for an eating disorder, Rula will be there to help you find the right therapist for your needs.
 In just a few minutes, you can explore our extensive network to find a therapist who takes your insurance and offers the specialty care you deserve.
-With our digital platform, you can make your first appointment as early as this week and connect with your provider from the comfort of home.
+With our digital platform, you can make your first appointment as soon as tomorrow and connect with your provider from the comfort of home.

 More From Rula